-Once again, the average asking price for a home in the UK has leapt to a new all-time high, having achieved a further 1.6% growth in a single month.
-According to the latest figures from the Rightmove House Price Index, average property prices in the UK hit £360,101 in April – a significant increase of £5,537 compared to March.
+Once again, the average asking price for a home in the UK has leapt to an all-time high, having achieved a further 1.6% growth in a single month.
+According to the latest figures from the Rightmove House Price Index, average property prices in the UK hit £360,101 in April, a significant increase of £5,537 compared to March.

-Over the course of the last three months, average asking prices for UK homes have skyrocketed by more than £19,000.
+Over the last three months, average asking prices for UK homes have skyrocketed by more than £19,000.
 This is the highest three-month climb in the history of the Rightmove House Price Index, indicating that the escalating economic crisis is having no impact whatsoever on UK house prices.

 Remarkably, the housing market’s performance during the first four months of 2022 has been even more explosive than at any point during the government’s temporary stamp duty holiday.
 According to Tim Bannister, director of property data at Rightmove, the market’s record-breaking performance continues to be a product of the growing gap between demand for affordable properties and available inventory.

-“While growing affordability constraints mean that this momentum is not sustainable for the longer term, the high demand from a large number of buyers chasing too few properties for sale has led to a spring price frenzy, hat-trick of record price months, and the largest price increase for a three-month period Rightmove has ever recorded,” he said.
+“While growing affordability constraints mean that this momentum is not sustainable for the longer term, the high demand from many buyers chasing too few properties for sale has led to a spring price frenzy, a hat-trick of record price months, and the largest price increase for three months Rightmove has ever recorded,” he said.

-Mr Bannister went on to say that while an eventual slowdown may be inevitable, it will almost certainly be gradual in nature – far from a ‘burst bubble’ as some had predicted.
+Mr Bannister went on to say that while an eventual slowdown may be inevitable, it will almost certainly be gradual, far from a ‘burst bubble’ as some had predicted.

 Elsewhere, Geoff Garrett, director of Henry Dannell, stated that home sellers and buyers alike should be braced for turbulent times ahead.

-“While we don’t expect to see market activity evaporate completely, the growing cost-of-living will be a significant factor in the months to come and as household finances are stretched, it’s likely that prospective buyers will ease off on the sums they’re willing to offer,” he said.
+“While we don’t expect to see market activity evaporate completely, the growing cost of living will be a significant factor in the months to come, and as household finances are stretched, prospective buyers will likely ease off on the sums they’re willing to offer,” he said.

 “Over 125,000 new sellers have taken advantage of the great sellers’ market this month, but more are needed in all areas and in all property sectors to meet high buyer demand,” added Bannister.